palantir/fedstart-helm-charts/README.md

 Publishing product release com.palantir.vector:vector-aggregator:0.31.1001 into Apollo ... done
 ```

+Note, if using mirrored container images the generated manifest must have the mirrored image OCI paths.
+The apollo-cli `--helm-values` flag allows you to specify a local values.yaml with image repository overrides to be used when generating the manifest.
+This only applies to the generated manifest, the mirror repository will still need to set in Apollo configuration overrides.

 ## Release Process

 Charts in this repository are tagged and released using the [Release Charts](.github/workflows/release.yaml) Github workflow and corresponding [release script](./script/release.sh), where the release name is `<chart-name>-<chart-version>` (e.g. `grafana-7.3.7001`).
 Every commit to the `develop` branch will trigger the workflow and charts with __any__ changes since the latest git tag are evaluated for a potential release as follows: